-- Diphtheria is a severe bacterial infection of the throat acquired through oral or respiratory droplets.
-Pertussis (whooping cough) is a bacterial respiratory infection acquired through inhalation or oral or respiratory droplets.
+- Diphtheria is a severe bacterial infection of the throat acquired through inhalation of aerosolized respiratory droplets from infected persons.
+Pertussis (whooping cough) is a bacterial infection acquired through inhalation of aerosolized respiratory droplets or direct contact with respiratory secretions of infected persons.
 Tetanus (lockjaw) is a bacterial infection affecting the muscles, which is acquired through the contamination of wounds or other breaks in the skin.
-Diphtheria is present primarily in developing countries, and tetanus and pertussis are present worldwide.

-- Symptoms of diphtheria include sore throat, hoarseness, nasal drainage, fever, difficulty swallowing, and a thick coating in the throat.
-Symptoms of pertussis include severe unrelenting cough, which (in young children) is followed by sudden outbursts of a high-pitched “whoop” on inspiration.
-Symptoms of tetanus include spasms of the jaw muscles, painful stiffness in the neck and abdomen, and difficulty swallowing, followed by muscles spasms throughout the body.
+- Symptoms of diphtheria include sore throat, hoarseness, nasal drainage, fever, difficulty swallowing, and a thick coating overlying the tonsils and throat.
+Symptoms of pertussis include severe unrelenting cough, which (in young children) is followed by sudden outbursts of a high-pitched "whoop" on inhalation.
+Symptoms of tetanus include spasms of the jaw muscles, painful stiffness in the neck and abdomen, difficulty swallowing, and muscle spasms throughout the body.

 - Consequences of infections include fatal airway obstruction or heart failure with diphtheria; breathing difficulty, especially in infants with pertussis; and death due to respiratory muscle spasms with tetanus.

-- Prevention includes observing good respiratory hygiene, good handwashing practices, and thorough wound cleaning.
+- Prevention includes observing good respiratory hygiene measures (cough and sneeze etiquette); frequent, thorough handwashing; and thorough wound cleaning.

-- Routine vaccination with inactivated (killed) diphtheria, tetanus, pertussis vaccine is given at ages 2, 4, 6, and 15-18 months, followed by a booster dose at age 4-6 years.
+- Diphtheria, tetanus, and pertussis vaccines are routinely given to children as 4 doses through age 18 months, followed by a booster at age 4-6 years.
 Completely unvaccinated adults may need an entire primary series.

-- Vaccine side effects are most commonly injection-site reactions and fever.
+- Vaccine side effects are most commonly injection-site reactions, headache, tiredness, and fever.

 - Duration of vaccine protection varies for the different vaccine components.
 For adult travelers, a Tdap (tetanus, diphtheria, pertussis) booster is recommended every 10 years.